crisfix22/ai-code-review-agent/README.md

 # AI Code Review Agent

-An AI-powered code review bot that automatically analyzes pull requests and provides comprehensive feedback.
-This agent supports multiple AI providers (OpenAI, Google Gemini, Anthropic Claude) and can be integrated into any repository via GitHub Actions.
+An AI-powered code review bot that automatically analyzes pull requests and provides detailed feedback on potential issues, best practices, and optimizations.
+This bot supports multiple AI providers (OpenAI, Google Gemini, Anthropic Claude) and can be easily integrated into any repository via GitHub Actions.
+Developers can extend it with new prompts, custom rules, or AI models to adapt it to different languages or team standards.

 ## Features